ulversson/sequences-backend/README.md

 that will download and install remaining app dependencies ( gems) The bundle command might take a while because it might compile some gems with native C bindings.

-If you get an error of command not found please run `gem install bunder`
+If you get an error of command not found please run `gem install bundler`

 Next step is to create database tables from migrations localted in `db/migrate` files.